openshift/enhancements/enhancements/console/samples.md

 ### User Stories

-* As an OpenShift Serverless engineer, I want to provide additional samples that are tied to an operator version, not an OpenShift release.
+* As an OpenShift Serverless product manager, I want to provide additional samples that are tied to an operator version, not an OpenShift release, so that these sample are compatible with the operator version and are only visible to the user if the operator is installed.
-* As a cluster administrator, I want to add additional samples to the Developer Console sample catalog.
+* As a cluster administrator, I want to add additional samples to the Developer Console sample catalog, so that I can showcase features of the web console to my developers.

 ### Goals

 1. This feature should allow other teams to provide their Developer Console samples without applying them to the sample-operator or the console-operator.
-2. Samples should be allowed to localize/translated.

 ### Non-Goals

 1. We don't want to turn off the support for the (deprecated) [samples-operator](https://github.com/openshift/cluster-samples-operator) right now.
-So the console will not provide any samples on its own (in 4.14).
+The console will not provide any samples on its own (in 4.14), but it might be an option to migrate these samples in the future.
 2. A way to hide installed samples.
 Operators creating a sample resource should have a way to opt out of their samples.
+3. Localization/translation support for samples is defered.

 ## Proposal